Luis Daoíz y Torres: Army career

-Daoíz volunteered to help defend Ceuta against the Moors in 1790 and was given command of an artillery battery.
+Daoíz volunteered to help defend Ceuta against Moroccan forces in 1790 and was given command of an artillery battery.
 He remained in North Africa to assist with the defence of Oran in 1791, spending part of the time with a unit of miners.
 Daoíz was commended by his superiors, including artillery Brigadier Andres Aznar, for his courage and zeal in the battles and was promoted to lieutenant on 28 February 1792.
-After Spain joined the First Coalition against Revolutionary France, Daoíz participated in the War of Roussillon, in the Pyrenees, from March 1794 but was captured in a French counterattack on 25 November 1794.
-He was held as a prisoner of war at Toulouse where he turned down an offer of freedom and a commission in the French Army, which was short of artillery officers.
+After Spain joined the First Coalition against the French First Republic, Daoíz begin fighting in the War of the Pyrenees in March 1794 but was captured in a French counterattack on 25 November.
+He was held as a prisoner of war at Toulouse where he turned down an offer of freedom and a commission in the French Revolutionary Army, which was short of artillery officers.
 After the Peace of Basel ended the war between France and Spain on 22 July 1795, Daoíz was released and made his way back to El Puerto de Santa Maria.

-Spain signed the Second Treaty of San Ildefonso in 1796, allying itself with France against Great Britain and beginning the Anglo-Spanish War.
-On 11 July 1797 Daoíz was placed in charge of a gunboat in the Defence of Cadiz, commanded by Admiral Jose de Mazarredo y Salazar, against the British blockading squadron.
-During the defence his gunboat, No. 5, was involved in an attack on the British third-rate HMS Powerful.
-Later that year he was seconded to the Spanish Navy, which was short of trained officers, for service aboard the 74 gun ship San Ildefonso.
+Spain signed the Second Treaty of San Ildefonso in 1795, allying itself with France against Great Britain and beginning the Anglo-Spanish War a year later.
+On 11 July 1797, Daoíz was placed in charge of a gunboat in the defence of Cádiz under by Admiral Jose de Mazarredo y Salazar against a blockading squadron of the British Royal Navy.
+During the engagement his gunboat was involved in an attack on the British ship of the line HMS Powerful.
+Later that year he was seconded to the Spanish Navy, which was short of trained officers, for service aboard the 74-gun ship of the line San Ildefonso.
 Daoíz sailed twice with the vessel to the Americas, escorting galleons.
 During this time he assisted the ship's captain, Jose de Iriarte, by acting as a translator during negotiations with foreign officials and found time to write a short treatise on the instruction of soldiers and sailors.
-Whilst with the ship in Havana, Cuba, in November 1800 Daoíz was reading back issues of a gazette and was surprised to find that he had been promoted to captain on 4 March 1800, whilst at sea.
+Whilst with the ship in Havana in November 1800 Daoíz was reading back issues of a gazette and was surprised to find that he had been promoted to captain on 4 March 1800, whilst at sea.
 He did not enjoy the long trips away from Spain and requested a land based posting, serving initially as a lieutenant in the infantry before joining the newly formed 3rd Artillery Regiment of Seville on 7 July 1802.
-Had he stayed aboard the San Ildefonso Daoíz may have seen action with the ship at the Battle of Trafalgar in 1805.
+Had he stayed aboard the San Ildefonso Daoíz may have seen action with the ship at the Battle of Trafalgar on 21 October 1805.